visheshgupta08071992/AutomationAndDSANotes/SystemDesign/Databases SQL VS NOSQL.md

 | **When to Choose**               |        1.When your data is well-organized and fits into a structured, tabular format.</br>2.Scalability is not a concern and you are fine with vertical scaling with increased capacity.</br>3.When Data Integrity is Critical:  Applications like financial systems where consistency is paramount.              |     1.When your data is semi-structured or unstructured, and you need flexibility. in the data model.</br>2.Easily supports horizontal scaling by adding more servers to database cluster. </br>3.
 When Eventual consistency is acceptable.
 Applications like social networking sites.                 |

-Certainly!
-Below is an explanation of the ACID properties based on the provided YouTube transcript, along with additional information:

 ### ACID Properties in Databases

-ACID is an acronym representing four key properties that guarantee the reliability and consistency of transactions in a database.
-Let's break down each property:

 1. **Atomicity (A):**
-   - **Definition:** Atomicity ensures that a transaction in a database either happens completely or doesn't happen at all.
+   - **Definition:** Atomicity ensures that a transaction in a database is either fully completed or does'nt happen at all.
-   - **Example:** Consider a money transfer transaction between two accounts.
-Atomicity ensures that if money is deducted from one account, it must be added to the other account.
-It prevents scenarios where only one part of the transaction occurs, leaving the database in an inconsistent state.
+   - **Example:** Consider an Example where I am transfering some money to you, It should not happen that Money is  debited from my Account and it is'nt credited in your account, Atomicity would ensure that there is no Partial Transaction, The Transaction would either fully completed or would not happen at all.

 2. **Consistency (C):**
-   - **Definition:** Consistency ensures that, at any given point in time, the state of the database is consistent.
+   - **Definition:** Consistency ensures that, at any given point in time, the state of the database is always consistent.
    - **Example:** In a scenario where two requests are trying to read the account balance simultaneously, consistency guarantees that both requests will receive the same value.
 It prevents situations where simultaneous reads result in different values.
+Consider an example where two requests are trying to read Account balance simultaneously

 3. **Isolation (I):**
    - **Definition:** Isolation ensures that two transactions do not interfere with each other.